icann/rdap-conformance-tool/docs/std_95.md

   "message": "The name in the name/value pair is not of: title, type, description or links."
 }
 ```
-    2. The JSON name/values of title , type , description and links shall exist only once.
+    2. The JSON name/values of title, type, description and links shall exist only once.
 ``` json
 {
   "code": -10702,